autodistill/autodistill-gpt-4o/README.md

   </p>
 </div>

-# Autodistill GPT-4V Module
+# Autodistill GPTo Module

-This repository contains the code supporting the GPT-4V base model for use with [Autodistill](https://github.com/autodistill/autodistill).
+This repository contains the code supporting the GPTo base model for use with [Autodistill](https://github.com/autodistill/autodistill).

-[GPT-4V](https://openai.com/research/gpt-4v-system-card), developed by OpenAI, is a multi-modal language model.
-With GPT-4V, you can ask questions about images in natural language.
-The `autodistill-gpt4v` module enables you to classify images using GPT-4V.
+[GPTo](https://openai.com/index/hello-gpt-4o/, developed by OpenAI, is a multi-modal language model that works across the image, text, and audio domains.
+With GPTo, you can ask questions about images in natural language.
+The `autodistill-gpt4o` module enables you to classify images using GPT-4V.

-This model uses the [gpt-4-vision-preview API](https://openai.com/blog/new-models-and-developer-products-announced-at-devday) announced by OpenAI on November 6th, 2023.
+This model uses the [gpt-4-o API](https://platform.openai.com/docs/guides/vision) announced by OpenAI on May 13th, 2024.

 > [!NOTE]
 > Using this project will incur billing charges for API calls to the OpenAI GPT-4 Vision API.